CicadaCobalt/CicadaCobalt.github.io/_posts/2025-05-13-what-have-i-been-up-to.md

 "Roblox Retake" is a planned web series where I give my "Roblox-ified" take on a given character and their respective FNF song.
 Think of "Mario Mix" or "Roblox Mix" (My main inspiration!) and that would be what I'm doing.
 Now you may wonder why I don't just ask to work on the official "Roblox Mix," or just make my own original stuff.
 The answers to those two questions are:

-1. I don't think I'm _that_ good at music or art, let alone where to even ask to join.
+1. I don't think I'm _that_ good at music or art, nor do I even know where I can ask to join.
 2. I like Roblox, and I definitely plan to do _original_ stuff, to an extent.
 Making fan creations is also just **really** easy.

 Putting that aside, you may also wonder about the other project I happened to show off on this website.